Type IIn Supernovae. I. Uniform Light-curve Characterization and a Bimodality in the Radiated Energy Distribution: Introduction

 The direct progenitor identification of SN~IIn 2005gl in a pre-explosion image pointed to a massive ($>50\,M_\odot$) luminous blue variable as a potential progenitor for that event \citep{Gal-Yam2007ApJ...656..372G,Gal-Yam2009Natur.458..865G}.
-Given the observed heterogeneous properties of SNe~IIn, however, various other progenitor channels are also possible, including for example, super-asymptotic giant branch stars ($\sim8-10\,M_\odot$; e.g., \citealt{Kankare2012MNRAS.424..855K,Mauerhan2013MNRAS.431.2599M,Smith2013MNRAS.434..102S,Moriya2014A&A...569A..57M,Hiramatsu2021NatAs...5..903H}), extreme red supergiants ($\sim17-25\,M_\odot$; e.g., \citealt{Fullerton2006ApJ...637.1025F,Smith2009AJ....137.3558S,Moriya2011MNRAS.415..199M,Mauerhan2012MNRAS.424.2659M}), interacting massive binaries ($>20\,M_\odot$; e.g., \citealt{Chevalier2012ApJ...752L...2C,Soker2013ApJ...764L...6S,Kashi2013MNRAS.436.2484K,Schroder2020ApJ...892...13S,Metzger2022ApJ...932...84M,Hiramatsu2024ApJ...964..181H}), and even pulsational pair-instability SNe ($\sim110-140\,\Msun$; e.g., \citealt{Woosley2007Natur.450..390W,Blinnikov2010PAN....73..604B,Moriya2013MNRAS.428.1020M,Woosley2017ApJ...836..244W}).
+Given the observed heterogeneous properties of SNe~IIn, however, various other progenitor channels are also possible, including for example, super-asymptotic giant branch stars ($\sim8-10\,M_\odot$; e.g., \citealt{Kankare2012MNRAS.424..855K,Mauerhan2013MNRAS.431.2599M,Smith2013MNRAS.434..102S,Moriya2014A&A...569A..57M,Hiramatsu2021NatAs...5..903H}), extreme red supergiants ($\sim17-25\,M_\odot$; e.g., \citealt{Fullerton2006ApJ...637.1025F,Smith2009AJ....137.3558S,Moriya2011MNRAS.415..199M,Mauerhan2012MNRAS.424.2659M,Hiramatsu2021ApJ...913...55H}), interacting massive binaries ($>20\,M_\odot$; e.g., \citealt{Chevalier2012ApJ...752L...2C,Soker2013ApJ...764L...6S,Kashi2013MNRAS.436.2484K,Schroder2020ApJ...892...13S,Metzger2022ApJ...932...84M,Hiramatsu2024ApJ...964..181H}), and even pulsational pair-instability SNe ($\sim110-140\,\Msun$; e.g., \citealt{Woosley2007Natur.450..390W,Blinnikov2010PAN....73..604B,Moriya2013MNRAS.428.1020M,Woosley2017ApJ...836..244W}).

-In an effort to explore and map the diversity of progenitors, CSM, and explosion properties, here we present the first large-scale study of nearly 500 SNe IIn with well sampled light curves and confirmed spectroscopic classification.
-In this first paper, we focus on a uniform analysis of the optical light curve properties to extract observed features (e.g., peak luminosity, timescales, radiated energy) and study their distributions and correlations.
-Subsequent papers will present a similar population-level analysis in relation to numerical simulations; detailed analytical modeling of each SN to determine the explosion and CSM properties; a spectroscopic study of the CSM and CSM-SN shock interaction regions; and studies of the host galaxies and SN IIn locations within their hosts.
+In an effort to explore and map the diversity of progenitors, CSM, and explosion properties, here we present the first large-scale study of nearly 500 SNe IIn with well-sampled light curves and confirmed spectroscopic classification.
+In this first paper, we focus on a uniform analysis of the optical light-curve properties to extract observed features (e.g., peak luminosity, timescales, radiated energy) and study their distributions and correlations.
+Subsequent papers will present a similar population-level analysis in relation to numerical simulations; detailed semi-analytical modeling of each SN to determine the explosion and CSM properties; a spectroscopic study of the CSM and CSM-SN shock interaction regions; and studies of the host galaxies and SN IIn locations within their hosts.